bbjubjub2494/chia-liquidity-provider/README.md

 Each time the market price goes back and forth around the order, the operator gets to keep the difference as profit.

-Unlike Uniswap, this system requires an off-chain component to watch the trades, and publish new trades each time to a decentralized exchange such as [Dexie].
+Unlike Uniswap, this system requires an off-chain component to watch the offers, and publish new offers each time to a decentralized exchange such as [Dexie].

 That's all there is to it!
 Okay, the only thing left to do is to allocate the initial liquidity.